bwalker8038/aIRChat/README.md

 =======

 To run aIRChat yourself, first, install dependancies:

 `npm install`

 Secondly, start the Mongo database server daemon:

 `mongod --dbpath data/db&`

 Next, start up the application server:

 `node app.js`

 You're done!
 You can now visit your aIRChat instance on localhost, port 3000.
 That is, simply enter `localhost:3000` into your browser's address bar.

+You can stop the aIRChat server at any time by pressing `Ctrl+c` on your keyboard with the terminal running the node process active.